 |Design Technique||Printing, Embroidery|

 Boxing protective gear includes helmets, mouth guards and crotch guards.
 Athletes must use helmets when participating in amateur competitions.
 The specifications and styles of the helmets of the two athletes must be the same, one is red and the other is blue, which must be consistent with their respective roles, and the boxing helmets used must be unified and approved by the National Boxing Association. head guard.
 Professional games and WSB games do not need to wear protective gear.
 It is very necessary to buy a helmet for actual boxing.
 First, any helmet guarantees you less chance of bleeding and lumps.
 Don’t always hope that your opponent will hit you lightly.
 In actual boxing, it is difficult for novices to control the strength.
 A little carelessness can easily break or even break the nose.
 So a beam helmet is very necessary.
 Second, whether boxing helmets can prevent concussions or exacerbate concussions is inconclusive.
 Although there are many associations and boxer coaches who say that helmets will aggravate concussions, actual scientists say that in this field of research, there is no very positive answer yet, that is, whether helmets can prevent concussions specifically? unknown.
 However, this question about concussions here is primarily concerned with whether or not amateur boxing should take off the helmet to spark such a discussion.
 In a lot of professional boxing matches I see, wearing a helmet is a must.
+And after I use it personally, I also think that having a helmet will be much safer.
 We can’t go to the ring without a helmet and mouthguard in actual combat in our boxing gym.